How many UK universities are there?

 “I think we’re towards seeing a college go through monetary collapse than at any factor in living reminiscence,” says Nick Hillman, director of Hepi and a former government adviser.

 But institutional failure is not inevitable, Hillman provides.
-“Whatever human beings may additionally say now if any huge group does go below, I suspect the public government will step in to facilitate a merger, takeover or bailout.”
+“Whatever human beings may additionally say now if, any huge group goes below, I suspect the public government will step in to facilitate a merger, takeover, or bailout.”

 Is it nonetheless worth going to university?

 It’s a truthful question.
-The economic burden of a diploma isn’t to be taken gently.
-Since tuition prices had been tripled in 2012, university applicants have confronted a huge debt that maintains rising due to high-interest fees.
-The common graduate debt – tuition compounded with the aid of renovation costs and high-interest prices – stands at more than £50,000 for a 3-12 months diploma.
+The economic burden of a diploma isn’t to be taken lightly.
+Since tuition prices tripled in 2012, university applicants have confronted a huge debt that continues to rise due to high interest fees.
+The common graduate debt—tuition compounded with renovation costs and high-interest prices—stands at more than £50,000 for a 3-12 month diploma.

-After the renovation was scrapped in 2016, many students have struggled to manipulate financially during term time.
-The provide becomes changed using the maintenance mortgage, which averages £509 according to month.
-However, its value has because declined in actual phrases as hire and different residing fees have risen.
+After the renovation was scrapped in 2016, many students have struggled financially during term time.
+The provide is changed using the maintenance mortgage, which averages £509 per month.
+However, its value has declined in actual terms as hire and other living fees have risen.

 According to a recent survey, the pressures extend to parents, who stump up an average of £360 a month to support their youngsters’ studies.
-Students don’t get the whole renovation loan if their parents’ family income is better than £30,000, so dad and mom are anticipated to make up the relaxation.
+Students don’t get renovation loans if their parents’ family income is better than £30,000, so dad and mom are anticipated to make up for the relaxation.

-That stated, a diploma nonetheless will pay off ultimately.
-According to modern-day reputable data, graduates’ closing year earned a mean income of £34,000 w whitened the best of £24,000.
+That said, a diploma will ultimately pay off.
+According to modern-day reliable data, graduates’ closing year earned a mean income of £34,000, with a whitened average of £24,000.

-But a few students will benefit from a bigger wage premium than others.
+However, a few students will benefit from a bigger wage premium than others.
 For example, white graduates earned £35,550, compared with £25,500 for black graduates.
-The graduate gender pay hole has widened slightly considering that in 2016, the median revenue for graduate guys grew by £1,500 more than for girls.
+The graduate gender pay hole has widened slightly, considering that in 2016, the median revenue for graduate guys grew by £1,500 more than for girls.

-Of course, those financial metrics are the simplest so beneficial.
+Of course, those financial metrics are the simplest and most beneficial.
 The cost of university education to a man or woman student can’t simply be measured via graduate earnings if it can be measured at all.
-People study for no single reason, and the advantages to them and society are extensive-ranging.
+People study for no reason, and the advantages to them and society are extensive-ranging.